wtsi-hgi/irobot/README.md

 :------:|:--------------------------------------------------------------
  204    | Data object removed from precache
  401    | Authentication failure
- 409    | Inflight data object could not be deleted from the precache 404    | No such data object in precache
+ 404    | No such data object in precache
- 405    | Method not allowed (only `GET`, `HEAD`, `POST`, `DELETE` and `OPTIONS` are supported) 504    | Response timeout
+ 405    | Method not allowed (only `GET`, `HEAD`, `POST`, `DELETE` and `OPTIONS` are supported) 409    | Inflight or contended data object could not be deleted from the precache 504    | Response timeout

-A data object can only be deleted from the precache if it is currently not inflight.
-That is, it is not being fetched from iRODS or being pushed by iRobot to a connected client.
+A data object can only be deleted from the precache if it is currently not inflight or contended.

 ### Administrative Endpoints